jadenzy/ECS_150_Final_Project/README.md

-A project to use ML to predict cancer
+A project to use ML to predict cancer <br>
-Dataset is found in https://www.kaggle.com/datasets/rabieelkharoua/cancer-prediction-dataset?resource=download For file models is the source code of the model and save_mdoels contians the trained models
+The dataset is found at https://www.kaggle.com/datasets/rabieelkharoua/cancer-prediction-dataset?resource=download <br> The file 'models' contains the source code of the models and 'save_mdoels' contains the trained models